NWC student wins honors in architectural drawing competition

 Honorable Mention:

-Kelsey Baker, Honorable Mention, Northwest Catholic High School, West
+Kelsey Baker, Honorable Mention, Northwest Catholic High School, West Hartford, CT

 Mansi Periwal, Honorable Mention, Delhi Public School, Gurgaon, India